 The White River Communities Families First Coalition — with about 200 community service representatives — started the award in 2011 to recognize people, businesses, organizations and churches that start something and see it through on behalf of the community.

 For the Haskells, they are part of a long-running church outreach in Bonney Lake, Wash., that has been serving local families for more than 30 years and currently helps nearly 90 families a month with clothing, hygiene items and household commodities.
 They started leading their community service project six years ago.

-“When you serve God, you help in any way you can,” says Fred Haskell.
+“When you serve God, you help in any way you can,” says Fred.
 “We build rapport.
 They become our friends.
 One client is now drug-free, making life changes and recently asked me for a suit.”

 Bonney Lake Church has traditionally opened their ministry on two Mondays a month to serve clients.
 Recently, the Prairie Ridge Community Coalition challenged the church to open on two Sunday nights as well as Monday mornings.
 The response keeps growing, and the effort wasn’t much more.